hellohaptik/docs_haptik/docs/agent-chat/integrating-external-bot.md

 ## Steps to integrate

 ### Using Webhooks
-> Note: This is the recommended way to integrate with an external bot

 This is a straigthforward method where the client can integrate with haptik's tool using simple webhooks.